 At the South Florida Center for Cosmetic Surgery, some of the most frequently asked questions that we receive involve recovery.
 We believe in educating our patients about what to expect and how to plan for the recovery period.
 Here, we have compiled a list of our top tips for recovery, in the hope that your experience will be as smooth and stress free as possible.

-The best piece of advice we can share about plastic surgery recovery is to be patient and give yourself enough time to heal.
-We know you are busy with jobs and children and friends, and your time is at a premium.
-However, we encourage you to honor your body by taking time off and slowing down in the weeks following your surgery.
+The best piece of advice we can share about plastic surgery recovery is to be patient and give yourself enough time for the recovery process.
+We know you are eager to return to work and busy children, family and friends, and your time is at a premium.
+However, we encourage you to honor your body by taking time off and slowing down for a few weeks following your surgerical procedure.